anchetadev/PWA-IndexedDB-Guide/readme.md

 # This is a work in progress!!

-# Annotated Guide to PWA and service workers (using indexedDb)
+# Outline for Annotated Guide to PWA and service workers (using indexedDb)

 This is a guide intended to clarify PWA concepts.
 Intended for use by anyone who needs a more in depth look into how it all works!
 It is best to go through the [Quick Start Guide for IndexedDB](./quickStartIndexedDB/readme.md) first since indexedDB is super important in context to how we will set up offline features in this PWA.